Larry-Cui/notebook/docs/immigration/840/ICL840week4.md

         - [ ] True
         - [x] False
         > Though formerly education was taken into account, access to permanent residence through the Canadian Experience Class is determined entirely by previous work experience in Canada and language ability.

+??? note "Knowledge Check 4.4: The Federal Skilled Trades Class Regulations"

+    1. Pedro, a construction electrician with trade certification in New Brunswick, was invited to apply for permanent residence under the Federal Skilled Trades Class on June 12, 2021.
+He submitted his application on July 30, 2021.

+        Pedro is unmarried but he has three adopted children all under the age of 14 from a previous marriage.
+He has $20,000 available in settlement funds.

+        Prior to submitting his application, Pedro had been working in New Brunswick for two different employers on a work permit that expired on June 30, 2021.
+The work permit was backed by a positive LMIA and he had applied for an extension prior to its expiry.

+        He now has an offer of employment from one of the employers listed on his work permit for a 1-year, full-time position beginning on the date he receives his permanent residence.

+        You are an immigration officer assessing his application for a permanent resident visa under the Federal Skilled Trades Class.

+        Do these facts give grounds for refusing his application?
+        - [ ] Yes
+        - [x] No
+        > Although Pedro's work permit has expired, he would still be authorized to work at the time under IRPR, s 186 the visa is issued because he applied for an extension.
+Therefore, **he has a qualifying job offer under IRPR, s 87.2(d)(ii)**.
+Further, although he does not have sufficient settlement funds for himself and his family members, his qualifying job offer exempts him from the requirement of showing he has sufficient settlement funds.
+(Note that his adopted children still count as dependent children under the definition found in s 1 of the IRPR.)

+    2. Binyamin is a gas fitter with trade certification in the Northwest Territories, where he currently works.
+He has a wife and two daughters, along with $8,125 in unencumbered, transferable and available funds.
+He has secured offers of employment from 3 different employers , for 5 months' of full-time work each.

+        You are an immigration officer assessing his application for a permanent resident visa under the Federal Skilled Trades Class.
+Do these facts give grounds for refusing his application?
+        - [x] Yes
+        - [ ] No
+        > Binyamin does not have sufficient settlement funds, and he does not have a qualifying job offer that would relieve him of the obligation to have such funds. **His job offer does not qualify because it is from 3 employers**, whereas the IRPR state that the offer may come from "**up to two" employers**.

+    3. Neal is a water well driller in Manitoba.
+He was invited to apply for permanent residence under the Federal Skilled Trades Class on April 12, 2022.
+He submitted his application on May 25, 2022.

+        Neal was divorced, and he has legal custody of his triplets, who turned 7 in early 2022.
+Neal's current girlfriend has a 5-year-old son from her previous marriage.
+He has $8,000 available in settlement funds.

+        Prior to submitting his application, Neal had been working for his employer on an LMIA based work permit that expired on May 30, 2021.
+His employer has been very satisfied with his job performance, and Neal had applied for an extension prior to its expiry, again under the LMIA category.

+        Neal's employer provided him with an offer of employment for a two-year, full-time position beginning on the date he receives his permanent residence.

+        You are an immigration officer assessing his application for a permanent resident visa under the Federal Skilled Trades Class.
+Do these facts give grounds for refusing his application?
+        - [ ] Yes
+        - [x] No
+        > Neal's LMIA work permit had not expired before he submitted his application for permanent residence.
+Because he applied for an extension prior to his work permit's expiry, he would still be authorized to work at the time his permanent resident visa would be issued under IRPR, s 186.
+Therefore, he has a qualifying job offer under IRPR, s 87.2(d)(ii).
+Further, although he does not have sufficient settlement funds for himself and his children (Neal's girlfriend is not yet his spouse or common-law partner, and therefore neither she nor her son does not count as his family members at the time of application), his **qualifying LMIA based job offer exempts him from the settlement funds requirement**.
+        > Water well drillers qualify for FSTP as they are also NOC 72501 - 72 - Technical trades.

+    4. Robert is a crane operator.
+Can he apply to the Federal Skilled Trades Class under that occupation?
+        - [x] Yes
+        - [ ] No
+        > Crane operators fall within NOC unit Code 72500, under Major Group 72 – Technical trades and transportation officers and controllers.
+That is one of the major groups included in the Federal Skilled Trades Class.

+    5. Antón is a denturist.
+Can he apply to the Federal Skilled Trades Class under that occupation?
+        - [ ] Yes
+        - [x] No
+        > **Denturists** fall within Major Group 32 – Technical occupations in health in the National Occupational Classification (NOC).
+Occupations in that major group are not admissible under the Federal Skilled Trades Class.

+    6. The Federal Skilled Trades Class differs from the Federal Skilled Worker Class and the Canadian Experience Class in that applicants have to show they meet the employment requirements, other than provincial certification, for the occupation identified in their application.
+        - [ ] True
+        - [x] False
+        > Neither FSW nor CEC demand that applicants show they meet the employment requirements.

+    7. Arton is an excavator operator in Saskatoon.
+He has a son and a daughter with his wife, along with $38,475 in unencumbered, transferable and available funds.
+Saskatoon recently approved a new development plan that involves building several condo buildings.
+He has secured offers of employment from 3 different condo developers, for 4 months' of full-time work each.

+        You are an immigration officer assessing his application for a permanent resident visa under the Federal Skilled Trades Class.
+Do these facts give grounds for refusing his application?
+        - [x] Yes
+        - [ ] No
+        > Arton's job offer does not qualify because it is from 3 employers, whereas the IRPR state that the offer may come from "**up to two**" employers.

+    8. Nilima is a construction manager.
+Can she apply to the Federal Skilled Trades Class under that occupation?
+        - [ ] Yes
+        - [x] No
+        > **Construction managers** are described by NOC Unit Code 70010, under Major Group 70 – Middle management occupations in trades and transportation.
+That Major Group is not included in the Federal Skilled Trades Class.

+    9. Victoria is a railway brakewoman.
+Can she apply to the Federal Skilled Trades Class under that occupation?
+        - [x] Yes
+        - [ ] No
+        > Brakemen/women fall within NOC unit Code **73311**, under Major Group 73 – General trades.
+That is one of the major groups included in the Federal Skilled Trades Class.

+    10. Jason is a curator.
+Can he apply to the Federal Skilled Trades Class under that occupation?
+        - [ ] Yes
+        - [x] No
+        > **Curators** are described by NOC Unit Code 51101, under Major Group 51 – Professional occupations in art and culture.
+This Major Group is not included in the Federal Skilled Trades Class.

+    11. Andrea is a registered nurse.
+Can she apply to the Federal Skilled Trades Class under that occupation?
+        - [ ] Yes
+        - [x] No
+        > **Registered nurse fall within Major Group 31** in the National Occupational Classification (NOC) matrix.
+Occupations in that major group are not admissible under the Federal Skilled Trades Class.

+    12. Alice is applying for permanent residence under the Federal Skilled Trades Class.
+She has been a railway engineer employed full-time with GO transit in the Greater Toronto Area since early 2019.
+It is now 2021.
+Her managers at GO have been very happy with her job performance and will extend her contract under and LMIA until 2023.
+She can meet the requirement per paragraph R87.2(3)(d).
+        - [x] True
+        - [ ] False
+        > Alice has an offer of employment for continuous, full-time work in Canada for a total of at least one year, which is one of the requirements under paragraph R87.2(3)(d). **Railway engineers** are described in NOC Unit Code **73310**, and so fall within a qualifying major group 73 - General trades.